Schistosoma: Haematobium group

 S. leiperi and S. matthei appear to be related.
 S. margrebowiei is basal in this group.
 S. guineensis is the sister species to the S. bovis and S. curassoni grouping.
 S. intercalatum may actually be a species complex of at least two species.

 Indicum group

 The indicum group has three species: S. indicum, S. nasale and S. spindale.
 This group appears to have evolved during the Pleistocene.
 All use pulmonate snails as hosts.
-S. spindale is widely distributed in Asia, but is also found in Africa.
-They occur in Asia and India.
+S. spindale is widely distributed in Asia, Africa, and India..

 S. indicum is found in India and Thailand.

 The indicum group appears to be the sister clade to the African species.

 Japonicum group

 The japonicum group has five species: S. japonicum, S. malayensis and S. mekongi, S. ovuncatum and S. sinensium and these species are found in China and Southeast Asia.

 S. ovuncatum forms a clade with S. sinensium and is found in northern Thailand.
 The definitive host is unknown and the intermediate host is the snail Tricula bollingi.
 This species is known to use snails of the family Pomatiopsidae as hosts.

 S. incognitum appears to be basal in this genus.
 It may be more closely related to the African-Indian species than to the Southeast Asian group.
 This species uses pulmonate snails as hosts.
 Examination of the mitochondria suggests that Schistosoma incognitum may be a species complex.